thoomkuzhymatthew/EPL_arb_betting/docs/backtesting.md

 # Backtesting Results

-## Summary
-- Performance metrics of different betting strategies.
-- Profitability, risk-adjusted returns, and success rates.
+In this section we devekioed backtesting functions to simulate betting strategies on the 5 year sample.
+We categorised these into simple strategeis explored in NB03 and arbitrage strategies explored in NB04.

 ## Visualizations

+- **Simulation of simple betting strategies**
-- **Cumulative Return Analysis**
+-
+- **Simulation of arbitrage strategies**
-- **Risk vs. Return Comparisons**
+-
-- **Profitability by League and Time Period**
+- **Simulation of custom arbitrage strategy**